Intro to Neocaridina Shrimp

 Quick Troubleshooting

-Check ammonia/nitrite, temperature, and copper contaminants in water or additives.
+• Shrimp Dying Suddenly: Check ammonia/nitrite, temperature, and copper contaminants.

-Raise GH (minerals), ensure hides, and avoid big parameter swings.
+• Shrimp Not Molting: Raise GH (minerals), ensure hides, and avoid big swings.

-Usually overfeeding; reduce feed and clean substrate.
-Consider shrimp-safe treatments if needed.
+• Planaria/Pest Worms: Usually from overfeeding; reduce feed and clean substrate.

 Buy Your Shrimp from Errly Aquatics